 British gymnast Kelly Simm has recently returned from a lengthy injury and this year has become British all-around and bars champion.
-Competing in her second Commonwealth Games last month at the Gold Coast, Kelly found herself captain of her gymnastics team and went on to win team silver and bronze on beam.
-Before heading out for training, we sit down with Kelly to discuss her success this year, advice for injured gymnasts and fitting University around her career.
+Competing in her second Commonwealth Games last month at the Gold Coast, Kelly found herself captain of the gymnastics team and went on to win team silver and bronze on beam.
+Before heading out for training, we sit down with Kelly to discuss her success this year, advice for injured gymnasts and fitting university around her career.

 Yes definitely.
-In 2014 I was really wide-eyed and very scared, I didn’t think I really belonged there, it was a massive arena.
+In 2014 I was really wide-eyed and very scared, I didn’t think I really belonged there, and it was a massive arena.
 This year, I had the experience behind me as I had done a lot of bigger competitions so I kind of knew what to expect, so I felt more relaxed.

 I think it was about a week after the English Championships, maybe early March or end of February, around that time.

 Quite hard!
-I struggled to get back into work for a little while, there were a few different opportunities and things, so it was quite busy when I first got back.
+I struggled to get back into work for a little while as there were a few different opportunities and things, so it was quite busy when I first got back.
 I had to get straight back into training pretty much as well, so managing all of that was a struggle at first!
 It was hard to get back into it, but I’m fully back into it now!

 How do you prepare for competitions?